drupal-code-builder/drupal-code-builder/README.md

 ## Installation

+Drupal Code Builder will typically be requested as a Composer dependency by another package (e.g. Module Builder, Drush command).

-Follow the instructions given in the component that requests Drupal Coder Builder (e.g., Module Builder, Drush command).
+For older versions of Drupal core which do not use Composer, follow the instructions given in the component that requests Drupal Coder Builder.

 Additionally, if [Plugin module](https://www.drupal.org/project/plugin) is present, plugin type definitions will be enhanced with its data.